 - Change and wash underwear, nightwear and (if possible) bed linen each day.
 Avoid shaking them as this also spreads eggs.

 - Have a bath or shower each morning and make sure that you clean around your anus to remove any worm eggs laid during the night.

+It is not usually necessary to stay away from childcare, preschool, school or work.
 To prevent the risk of spreading the infection:

 - Don’t eat food in the bedroom, as eggs can be shaken off bedclothes and survive in dust.

 If you want to get worm medicine as well, then do as follows:

 - Treat all members of the family or household at the same time, even if they show no signs of having worms.

 If you are using medicine, it is still important to follow the hygiene instructions above.